Originally published in 2015 / Updated in 2017

 Books & Puzzles

-Ebooks are space-saving for novels and other fun reads but they are crap – in Karin-Marijke’s humble opinion – when it comes non-fiction books such as guidebooks or other types of travel books in which you want to scribble notes.
+Ebooks are space-saving for lots of books but they are crap – in Karin-Marijke’s humble opinion – when it comes guidebooks or other types of travel books in which you want to scribble notes.

 As long as I can remember my mom brought puzzle books with her on vacation and I inherited some of her fondness for it.
 It was reignited with the Sudoku hype in 2006 when I came across them in the daily newspapers in Bangkok.
 We now bring Sudoku Puzzle Books from the Netherlands.

 In 2013 we were visiting Dutch expats in La Paz, Bolivia, where I spotted some Denksport puzzle books on the table with Japanese Puzzles.
 They became the new addiction for the both of us.
-These logic puzzles known as Nonograms [read about it here] form large drawings that will appear as you progress through your puzzle.
+These logic puzzlesm known as Nonograms, form large drawings that will appear as you progress through your puzzle.

 Karin-Marijke bought Doorlopers and I traveled back in time a bit more and ordered Logikwis books.
 These Logic puzzles [also known as “logic grid puzzles”] challenge you to figure out relationships between people, places and things based on a limited number of clues.
 I have loved these puzzles since they were a standard on tests in school.